Raneemrami/ELO2-OCD-patients-analysis/README.md

 * 2: depression and no anxiety

-using demographic features like age, gender, education level, and Marital status, as well as clinical data like past mental problems diagnosis, and OCD severity level.
+* 3: Both anxiety and depression

-Correlations between features (demographic and clinical) and co-occurring mental problems (anxiety, depression, None) are also going to be studied to inspect if they affect the presence of anxiety and/or depression.
+Correlations between features and co-occurring mental problems (anxiety, depression, None) are also going to be studied to inspect if they affect the presence of anxiety and/or depression.

 _The [OCD-data](https://www.kaggle.com/datasets/ohinhaque/ocd-patient-dataset-demographics-and-clinical-data) that will be used is fictional OCD patients' data from kaggle that hopefully is a good substitute for real patients' data (other datasets might be used)_